5 Steps to a Career on Your Terms

-One of the more challenging lessons I’ve learned thus far is the importance of priorities and how a lack of them impact my life.
-Priorities determine the decisions I make and how I spend every minute of my day.
-Out of 168 hours in the week, every hour is dedicated to a priority whether you realize it or not.
+One of the more challenging lessons I’ve learned is the importance of priorities.
+Priorities determine decisions and how we spend our time.
+Out of 168 hours in the week, every hour is dedicated to a priority whether we realize it or not.
 Time is choice and we give time to what’s important.
-This is also why we need to respect other’s priorities by not being self-serving with their time.
+This is also why we need to respect others by not being self-serving with their time.

 Let’s trust ourselves to make decisions that reflect our values.
 It is within us to decide and to make changes within our current circumstances.
 Our job title nor our paycheque determine our worth as individuals; therefore why would our career path define our life?